jdleesmiller/jdleesmiller.github.io/_drafts/counting-states-enumeration-2048.markdown

 Not shown are the special 'lose' and 'win' states, so in total we have 59 states for the 2x2 game to the `32` tile.
 This compares favorably to the estimate of 529 states from the (simple) combinatorics arguments in the previous blog post.
 We've saved about one order of magnitude!

 When we try to run this ruby code on the 3x3 or 4x4 boards, however, we quickly hit two problems: it's very slow, and it runs out of memory for the `closed` set.
-Profiling showed that it is spending most of its time manipulating states (sliding tiles, trying different reflections and rotations for canonicalization, and testing for win or lose conditions).
 I've included three appendices with the details of how to speed up the calculations and manage the large amounts of data involved, but first let's see some results.

 # Results